Written by Hannah Cox, founder of betternotstop

 What do I get for becoming a Patreon?

 Some creators don’t offer any rewards or simply create one reward tier as admission into their community.
 The web show Jimquisition asks Patrons just a dollar a month to become part of the community.
 The show is free to view on youtube!
-However people love the show so much Jim makes nearly $14,000 a month on Patreon from people showing their appreciation and support!
+However, people love the show so much Jim makes nearly $14,000 a month on Patreon from people showing their appreciation and support!

 Rewards can be anything from early access to videos or podcasts, exclusive products or physical products such as books and t-shirts.
+I have offered everything from my Art Prints, accountability support and free books as part of my rewards to show the varied options and support available to my community.

 Who you should support on Patreon.

 Well, whoever you want!
 Like most of us, I enjoy a lot of different podcasts and blogs, all of which are available easily for free online.
+While I have my own Patreon, the majority of my content is available for free for anyone to enjoy and I want to keep it that way.

 Often though, people are creating things for free.
 Blog posts, podcasts, forums and groups that are really hard for them to make money from, but are all important ways for them to share their message online.